Which place is cheaper, Lyon or Bucharest?

 People are often attracted to the plentiful sunshine in Lyon this time of the year.
 In Bucharest, it's very sunny this time of the year.
 Bucharest usually receives around the same amount of sunshine as Lyon during summer.
 Bucharest gets 289 hours of sunny skies, while Lyon receives 285 hours of full sun in the summer.

 In July, Bucharest usually receives around the same amount of rain as Lyon.
 Bucharest gets 64 mm (2.5 in) of rain, while Lyon receives 61 mm (2.4 in) of rain each month for the summer.

 The autumn brings many poeple to Bucharest as well as Lyon.
 Most visitors come to Bucharest for the city's sights and attractions and the shopping scene during these months.
 Additionally, the autumn months attract visitors to Lyon because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 In the autumn, Bucharest is around the same temperature as Lyon.
-Typically, the autumn temperatures in Bucharest in October are around 13°C (55°F), and Lyon is about 14°C (56°F).
+Typically, the autumn temperatures in Bucharest in October average around 13°C (55°F), and Lyon averages at about 14°C (56°F).

 In the autumn, Bucharest often gets more sunshine than Lyon.
 Bucharest gets 177 hours of sunny skies this time of year, while Lyon receives 127 hours of full sun.